Mid-Atlantic Regional Archives Conference

 Fax number 717/ 245-1439

-The Finding Aid Award is given yearly to recognize outstanding achievement in the preparation of finding aids by institutions within the MARAC region (NY, NJ, MD, PA, DE, DC, VA, WV).
-Nominated finding aids must be first made available to the public during 2012.
+The Finding Aids Award is given yearly to recognize outstanding achievement in the preparation of finding aids by institutions within the MARAC region.
+Nominated finding aids must be first made available to the public during the year in which they are nominated.

-The Finding Aids Committee invites MARAC members to nominate exceptional finding aids for the 2012 MARAC Finding Aid Awards.
 Successful finding aids will have outstanding content, take full advantage of the design capabilities inherent in their medium of publication, and incorporate successful innovations that enable researchers to more effectively access and use archival materials.
-Please see Characteristics of Successful Finding Aids for more details.

 Please see our Finding Aid Awards Submission Checklist for further information concerning the nomination letter and optional submission materials.
-Submissions should be sent to the Chair of the Finding Aid Award Committee:
+Submissions should be sent to the Senior Co-Chair of the Finding Aid Award Committee.

 For further information on the award see the Finding Aids Award Committee